Contexter/FountainAI-API-Docs/OpenSearch Mapping/Direct OpenSearch Integration/Character Management API with Direct Elasticsearch Integration.md

                     example: "updated"
         '404':
-          description: Character not found /characters/_doc/{characterId}:
+          description: Character not found
+      x-amazon-apigateway-integration:
+        type: http
+        uri: ${OPENSEARCH_DOMAIN}/_doc/{characterId}
+        httpMethod: PUT
+        passthroughBehavior: when_no_match
+        connectionType: INTERNET
+  /characters/_doc/{characterId}:
     delete:
       summary: Delete a character by ID
-      description: Deletes a character document from the Elasticsearch index by its ID.
+      description: Deletes a character document from the Opensearch index by its ID.
       operationId: deleteCharacterById
       parameters:
         - name: characterId